 Facing DUI Double the Limit Charges?

-If you face a DUI with a BAC double the legal limit, call Worgul, Sarna & Ness today for a free consultation.
+If you face a DUI with a BAC double the legal limit, call our criminal lawyers at Worgul, Sarna & Ness today for a free consultation.
 A DUI defense lawyer may be able to get your charges dismissed, reduced, or help you apply for a diversionary program that eliminates jail or prison.